mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_all_subscriptions

-<p>By default, returns a list of subscriptions that have not been canceled.
-In order to list canceled subscriptions, specify <code>status=canceled</code>.</p>
+By default, returns a list of subscriptions that have not been canceled.
+In order to list canceled subscriptions, specify status=canceled.

 <details><summary>Parameters</summary>